-Published by the OSCE Office for Democratic Institutions and Human Rights (ODIHR) Ulica Miodowa 10 00-251 Warsaw Poland www.osce.org/odihr
+Published by the OSCE Office for Democratic Institutions and Human Rights (ODIHR) Ulica Miodowa 10 00-251 Warsaw Poland www.osce.org/odihr © OSCE/ODIHR 2012

-© OSCE/ODIHR 2011

 All rights reserved.
 The contents of this publication may be freely used and copied for educational and other non-commercial purposes, provided that any such reproduction is accompanied by an acknowledgement of the OSCE/ODIHR as the source.

-ISBN 978-92-9234-802-1
+The content of this publication does not necessarily represent the view or the position of the OSCE Mission to Skopje.

-Designed by Beate Wegner
+ISBN 978-92-9234-847-2 Designed by Beate Wegner Printed by Skenpoint